I live in Switzerland and have had the luxury of experiencing its culture and tasting many delicious chocolates (maybe a few too many...).

-Unfortunately, neither chocolate factories are located in Basel however Frey is not far away, and Cailler can be visited as part of a day trip with the Gruyères Castle or the Cheese factory in the area.
+Unfortunately, neither chocolate factory is located in Basel, however, Frey is not far away, and Cailler can be visited as part of a day trip with the Gruyères Castle or the Cheese factory in the area.

 The final destination on this list is the farthest away from Basel, however, it captures the essence of Europe and there are busses to and from Basel.
 Europa Park is the second most popular theme park in Europe following Disneyland Paris and has something for all groups.

-For the daredevils, there are the rollercoasters and rides and for those who are less daring there are always shows on in the evening.
+For the daredevils, there are the rollercoasters and rides and for those who are less daring, there are always shows in the evening.
 For the shows be sure to look and book them beforehand.

 Switzerland's Cultural Hub